Academic Catalog

 Department of Management, Entrepreneurship, and Marketing

-Majors: Business Administration, Entrepreneurship and Innovation, Logistics and Supply Chain Management, Management, Marketing
+Majors: Business Administration, Logistics and Supply Chain Management, Management, Marketing

 Minors: Business Administration, Business and Entrepreneurship